Financial Hardship Dramatically Showed My Family God’s Love

 “I learned that God wants to answer my prayers.
 This was done through writing a prayer list and watching as God answered each item.”

 All be told, God did a clean sweep.
 Every child received their list.
 Over time, we learned that the lists ranged from clothes to laptops and telephones, and a whole lot more.
 It helped to solidify that God was not just real, but that He was GOOD and that He is interested in them.
 They told us that they know that they have open access to God themselves not just through an adult.
 What could have become a very ugly affair… ended with family growth and personal relationship growth with God for our children.
 It became one of the most refreshing times of our lives.
 God was and is able to make the bittersweet and to turn the most lemony of times into some of our best lemonades.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!